01uan/TimerAndriodProject/README.md

 #### Timer Fragment

+- [ ] timer should not be pressable when there is no input or zero.
 - [ ] timer shall restart to the one specified in the settings, long break and short break.
-- [ ] implement some way for time to count down from mm:ss to miliseconds
+- [x] implement some way for time to count down from mm:ss to miliseconds
+- [ ] on startup, with no tasks, and timer goes down to zero, it crashes
 - [ ] setup schedules notifications
 - [ ] caulcate chunks of time and put that total in tvTotal